 Diatomaceous earth works by targeting the stink bug’s exoskeleton.
 When stink bugs crawl through the DE powder, the sharp particles penetrate their protective outer layer, causing them to lose moisture and die.
 DE does not kill insects instantly; it can take several hours to a few days for the bugs to dehydrate completely.
 However, it is a long-lasting, natural solution that remains effective as long as the powder stays dry.

-Unlike chemical pesticides, diatomaceous earth does not create chemical resistance in insects and is safe for use around food, plants, and pets, making it an ideal option for sustainable pest control.
+Unlike chemical pesticides, diatomaceous earth does not create chemical resistance in insects and is safe for use around food, plants, and pets, making it an ideal option to kill stink bugs.

 How to Use Diatomaceous Earth to Control Stink Bugs